-In this tutorial you will learn about neurons.
+In this tutorial you will learn about neurons, neurotransmitters, and synapses.
 Specifically you will focus on:

 The nervous system is comprised of your brain and neurons, and all the nerves that extend throughout the body, acting as the body's communication system.
 It sends information to and from the brain, and allows you to control the rest of your body in different kinds of ways.